Traum durch die Dämmerung: Music

 A typical performance takes around three minutes.
 In the version for medium voice, the music of "Traum durch die Dämmerung" begins in F-sharp major.
 It is in 2/4 time and marked "Sehr ruhig" (very calm).
 The two stanzas are through-composed, with two slight changes to the text: Strauss added the word "hin" to the third line and changed the order of the adjectives in the last line.
 The song is completed by a modified repeat of the last three lines, this time in Bierbaum's word order.

 The even time picks up the slow steps.
-The general marking for volume is pp (very soft), repeated several times, changed by a crescendo marking only twice, both times growing to pp again.
-The accompaniment follows a similar pattern almost throughout the song: in one measure, the bass in the pianists left hand moves in dotted eighth notes, while the right hand regularly alternates triplet sixteenths and eighths, resulting in a subtle shift of accents, which has been described as a "trance-like mood".
+The general marking for volume is pp (very soft), repeated several times, changed by a crescendo marking only twice, both times going back to pp. The accompaniment follows a similar pattern almost throughout the song: in one measure, the bass in the pianists left hand moves in dotted eighth notes, while the right hand regularly alternates triplet sixteenths and eighths, resulting in a subtle shift of accents, which has been described as a "trance-like mood".
 The voice enters after two identical measures, also moving in dotted eighth notes.
 The first motif is a three note stepwise descent (A sharp, G sharp, F sharp).
 It is immediately repeated on the word "Dämmergrau".
 The text is mostly rendered simply, with only one note on each syllable.
 When the view changes in line 3 from observation of nature to the destination, the key shifts abruptly to B-flat major, and the word "schönsten" (most beautiful) is accented by a long high note.
 This climax of the first stanza is prepared by a crescendo, but again a sudden pianissimo.
 With the beginning of the second stanza, the key returns to F-sharp major, the melody is not identical but similar to the first stanza; the first motif appears one step higher, from B to G sharp, on "Dämmergrau", repeated on "Liebe Land".
 The line reaches a climax on "blaues" (blue).
 The text of the last three lines is repeated as a shortened version of a stanza, with the first motif in its second form this time on "gehe nicht schnell" and "eile nicht", with this emphasis on "not fast" marked "immer ruhiger (aber nicht schleppen)", which translates as "calmer and calmer (but no dragging)".
 The voice ends with a rising line, ending openly on C sharp, while the triplet movement stops, and the piano slowly repeats the final chord, marked ppp.